Return to Home

 Geometric Brownian Motion

 Assumes returns are Normally Distributed, meaning price levels follow a Lognormal Distribution.
 This prevents prices from dropping below zero (limited liability) and accounts for the compounding nature of financial growth.
+The mathematical form is dS = μS dt + σS dW, where μ is the drift rate and σ is the volatility parameter.
+This ensures that percentage changes, not absolute changes, are normally distributed—a crucial distinction that captures the multiplicative nature of financial returns.

 Stochastic Constraint